Hardline party on front line of Venezuelan political war

 That took to 13 the number of party activists behind bars, the largest of any opposition group, in what critics say is a wave of repression intended to keep Maduro in power despite his unpopularity and a brutal economic crisis.

-"We're a pain in the stomach for the government," said Gilberto Sojo, an activist from a poor area of Caracas freed last month after two years' imprisonment on charges of plotting to bomb a court to free Lopez.

-"The thing is that the party tries to help the poorest, which the government once did but no longer does," added Sojo, a former supporter of the ruling Socialists who does grassroots social work for Popular Will in his San Agustin neighborhood.

-Despairing of last year's failure to bring about a referendum to recall Maduro and believing it is up against a dictatorship, the party is now advocating civil disobedience while other opposition parties still push for a new vote.
+Despairing of last year's failure to bring about a referendum to recall Maduro and believing it is up against a dictatorship, Popular Will is now advocating civil disobedience while other opposition parties still push for a new vote.

 "The dictatorship has made this country unlivable for the people, so the people have to make it unlivable for them," said Freddy Guevara, 30, an ex-student leader who leads Popular Will in the absence of Lopez.